gitluin/sara/README.md

  * Adjusting window sizes won't update the border size beyond the original dimensions, and will sometimes erase the contents - cmatrix or neofetch are examples of this _configurenotify/request?_
  * With large numbers of clients in the stack, clients start to get pushed beyond the desired boundaries
  * With programs like Krita, the popup window generates an unmap event upon completion of its task, so it stays around and takes up tiling space _somehow link unmap to destroy, but only for specific clients_
- * Function spawns don't play nice if you try to kill them
+ * Function spawns don't play nice if they hang around and you try to kill them before they go poof

 To Do
 ----